 6. Uganda Famine

-Between 1980 and 1983, a quarter of a million people in northwestern Uganda were threatened with famine because strife and drought had cut their harvest by two-thirds and from 1980–1981, 30,000 Ugandans died from famine.
+Between 1980 and 1983, a quarter of a million people in northwestern Uganda were threatened with famine because strife and drought had cut their harvest by two-thirds.
+This was one of the greatest threats famines in Africa posed to the continent, and from 1980–1981, 30,000 Ugandans died from famine.
 Uganda would face another famine just several years later.

 5. Ethiopian Famine (1950 – 1973)